Tags Archives: endometriosis experts

 What is Endometriosis?

-What Happens When Endometriosis Does Cause Infertility
+What Happens When Endometriosis Does Cause Infertility?

 It can.
 25 to 50% of women with infertility have endometriosis, and 30 to 50% of women with endometriosis have infertility.
-However, it is very encouraging to know that most women with endometriosis can become pregnant
+However, it is very encouraging to know that most women with endometriosis can become pregnant.

 This statistic is significant.
 Many younger women with this disorder feel psychological effects due to the possibility of not being able to have kids.
-Not all patients carry this same sentiment.
+Not all patients carry this sentiment.
 Growing numbers of people do not want to have children.
 However, for those who do, these thoughts and emotions about fertility can be devastating.
 Then, endometriosis patients who do conceive often worry about the pregnancy and subsequent delivery of the baby.

 Other Data on Endometriosis and Reproduction